chaoticfame/jojos_coffee_official/README.md

 Tech Stack

-Installation & Setup

-Screenshots

-Future Improvements

-The Team

-#📖 About The Project
+# 📖 About The Project

 JoJo's Bizarre Coffee is a full-stack web application developed for our Web Development 2 subject.
 It serves as an e-commerce platform for a fictional, anime-themed coffee shop.